 A number of factors are known to cause high water temperatures in the Great Barrier Reef region.
-In particular, delayed or weak development of the monsoonal trough over northern Australia during summer appears to be a strong precursor to the anonalous warm conditions that cause stress to corals (Figure 4).
-Based on an emerging understanding of the relationship between weather and sea temperatures for the Great Barrier Reaf, current are forecast weather conditions can provide a useful indicator of pending warming of yeaters in the Great Barrier Reef, and thus serve as early warnings of potential stress.
-Weather for casts will be monitored for the onset of these high-risk conditions throughout an summer period.
+In particular, delayed or weak development of the monsoonal trough over northern Australia during summer appears to be a strong precursor to the anomalous warm conditions that cause stress to corals (Figure 4).
+Based on an emerging understanding of the relationship between weather and sea temperatures for the Great Barrier Reef, current and forecast weather conditions can provide a useful indicator of pending warming of waters in the Great Barrier Reef, and thus serve as early warnings of potential stress.
+Weather forecasts will be monitored for the onset of these high-risk conditions throughout the summer period.